Student Services

 Employer Engagement

-The Tandon Career Hub connects students with employers through virtual job fairs, networking opportunities, information sessions, mock interviews and more!
-Tandon students looking for internship and job opportunities can attend these employer engagement events with companies interested in recruiting and networking with STEM students.
+The Tandon Career Hub connects students with employers through in-person and virtual career fairs, networking opportunities, information sessions, mock interviews and more!
+NYU Tandon students can learn about employer events via Handshake, our weekly newsletter, and social media.
+Employer engagement events occur year-round, but are most heavily concentrated in September-November and January-March.

 For more information, please visit our website https://engineering.nyu.edu/life-tandon/tandon-career-hub.